Vaux-sur-Somme

 Vaux-sur-Somme (/fr/, literally Vaux on Somme; Veux-su-Sonme) is a commune in the Somme department in Hauts-de-France in northern France.

 History

-Vaux-sur-Somme is notable as the place where famous flying ace Manfred von Richthofen, better known as the Red Baron during World War I, was shot down and killed on April 21, 1918.
+Vaux-sur-Somme is notable as the place where famous flying ace Manfred von Richthofen, better known as the Red Baron, was shot down and killed during World War I on April 21, 1918.